tracking club

 - March - Ungulate Tracks and Scat

-- April - Gaits and Animal Movement
+- April - Animal Movement and Gait Interpretation

 - May - Plant and Animal Interaction

-- July - Bird Tracks, Scat, and Sign
+- August - Bird Tracks, Scat, and Sign

 - Sept - Spiders and Other Invertebrates

-- Oct - Being the Animal: imagining animal behavior
+- Oct - Being the Animal

 - Nov - Gratitude